kontainapp/km/docs/planning/m1/java-start.md

   * Also , can we issue inotify for open files on snapshot restore ?
 * How do we deal with env vars changing  ?
   * e.g. “replica_number” env which is different per invocation and used internally for forming DB key (e.g. Kafka/confluent)
-* Should we have a manifest (Heroku-style), etc…
+* Should we have a manifest (Heroku-style), etc …
   * Eric will think about it
 * Supporting GLIBC and using openjdk pre-built vs. building and test multiple versions ourselves  in the initial product
-  * Decision: use the latest fixed kontain-build for now ( 11.08) add investigation/decision/execution to after the initial produc
+  * Decision: use the latest fixed kontain-build for now (11.0.8+10) add investigation/decision/execution to after the initial product is out
 * Choice: keep a dedicated socket as today.
   * John to decide
-* should we make KOntainer mandatory as a build target ?
+* should we make Kontainer mandatory as a build target ?